 Newly digitized books are continually being added.
 Only works in the public domain will be considered.
 Selections are and will be based on demand, selections of scholars, funding, and preservation needs.

-Send questions or comments regarding the LBI Library digitization projects to Renate Evers, Head Librarian, at email@example.com .
+Send questions or comments regarding the LBI Library digitization projects to Renate Evers, Director of Collections, at email@example.com .